piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-plan.md

 ```

 > [!NOTE]
-> Each ConfigMap that defines a configuration must have both labels assigned.
+> Each ConfigMap that defines the configuration must have this label assigned.

 The actual configuration is stored in ConfigMap's `data` object.
 Add `default` key under `data` object: